Aklilu Habte-Wold: Deputy Minister of Foreign Affairs

-When Ethiopia was defeated in the Second Italo-Abyssinian War, Aklilu Habte-Wold was in France with his brother Makonnen; upon the defection of the head of the Ethiopian legation to France, Blatengeta Wolde Mariyam Ayele, Aklilu was made charge d'affairs.
+Having graduated from the Sorbonne in 1936, Aklilu began his career as Press Attaché at the Ethiopian Legation in Paris and was subsequently promoted to Secretary before becoming chargé d'affaires.
+When Ethiopia was defeated in the Second Italo-Abyssinian War, Aklilu Habte-Wold was in France with his brother Makonnen; upon the defection of the head of the Ethiopian legation to France, Blatengeta Wolde Mariyam Ayele, Aklilu was made chargé d'affaires.
 Aklilu lived in Paris and married a French woman, Collette Valade.
 With the fall of Paris in June 1940, Aklilu managed to escape on a forged passport, and with the help of the Portuguese Minister of Foreign Affairs he was able to reach Cairo.
-Following the restoration in 1941, Aklilu served as a representative to the Peace conference after the end of World War II, then served as Foreign Minister.
+Following the restoration in 1941, Aklilu served for two years as Vice-Minister in the Ministry of the Pen before being appointed to head the Ministry of Foreign Affairs in October 1943.
+He subsequently served as a representative to the Paris Peace Conference after the end of World War II.
 During this time, Aklilu played a key role in the complex process that brought Eritrea into federation with Ethiopia after the newly created United Nations was formed, while he was the ambassador representing Ethiopia to the UN.